-Difficulty paying If you have difficulty making payments, you should contact us as soon as possible to discuss whether an alternative payment arrangement could be put in place to help you manage your repayments.
+Difficulty paying If you have difficulty making payments, or are in persistent debt and are unable to enter a paydown plan you should contact us as soon as possible to discuss whether an alternative payment arrangement could be put in place to help you manage your repayments.

 How we use your payments We apply the payments we receive in the following order:

 Debiting your card; continuous payment authority If you arrange for payments to be made by setting up a continuous payment authority, this Term applies.
 You authorise us to take payments due (which may include administration fees) from you by debiting the card you provided at the time, which will allow us to draw the agreed payments directly from your bank account.
 This will work up to the date of any other payment arrangement you and we agree or until you cancel the arrangement (which you can do by contacting us).
 The amounts we will take in this way will be the minimum payment due from you, or the amounts we agree with you at the time if you are making reduced or alternative payments to pay off any arrears.
 We will let you know if we cannot take any agreed payment in this way.
 If your card issuer refuses payment, we will not request any further payments until we have spoken to you.
 We will never insist that you set up a continuous payment authority as a condition of us accepting lower or rescheduled repayments.
 We offer you a continuous payment authority as a payment choice.
 We will cancel the authority on your request.

 Failure to make payments If you fail to make the minimum payment by the due date on your statement, we will notify you and may attempt to contact you to resolve this.
 We may also charge you an administration fee of £12.
 You will continue to be charged interest on your outstanding balance at the contractual rate as explained in the interest section.
 You will be charged simple interest on any administration fees on your following statement.